systemsthinking-dev/poker-in-elm/README.md

 Currently this is a cobbling-together of various samples.

+The good news: it works in VSCode (with a devcontainers), on GitPod, and in production on Netlify.

+The bad news: I can't get format-on-save to work in VSCode. the extension has an error message.

+## why

 Kent wants to make a poker app, and if you're going to make a web app and have FUN with it, you might as well do it in Elm.